tylim88/Firelord/README.md

 	.get()

 // for '==' | 'in' comparators:
-// no order for '==' | 'in' comparator for SAME field name users.where('age', '==', 20).orderBy('age', 'desc').get()
+// no order for '==' | 'in' comparator for SAME field name, read https://stackoverflow.com/a/56620325/5338829 before proceed users.where('age', '==', 20).orderBy('age', 'desc').get()
 // '==' | 'in' is order-able with DIFFERENT field name but need to use SHORTHAND form to ensure type safety users.where('age', '==', 20).orderBy('name', 'desc').get()